-- 31. The EDPB has elaborated a list of minimum safeguards to be included in international agreements falling under Article 46(2)(a).
-Such safeguards must be capable of ensuring that data subjects whose personal data are transferred are afforded a level of protection essentially equivalent to that, which is guaranteed within the EU/EEA18.
-Consequently, international agreements providing for transfers of personal data should inter alia require that the core data protection principles are guaranteed by both parties, i.e. ensuring enforceable and effective data subject rights, containing restrictions on onward transfers and data sharing, including additional safeguards for sensitive data and providing independent redress and supervision mechanisms19.
-The appropriate safeguards may be included directly in the international agreement, which provides for the direct cooperation between the controller or processor and the third country authorities, or in a separate legally binding instrument. - 32.
-Article 48 refers to an international agreement "without prejudice to other grounds for transfer pursuant to this Chapter".
-In the opinion of the EDPB, with regard to Chapter V requirements20, this wording might cover two possible situations: - First, if there is no international agreement providing for cooperation between the controller or processor and the third country authority, a transfer to a third country authority must be based on another legal basis under Article 6 GDPR and another ground for transfer in Chapter V. - Second, if there is an international agreement providing for the legal basis under Article 6, but it does not contain the appropriate safeguards in accordance with Article 46(2)(a) and the EDPB Guidelines 2/2020, the controller must identify another ground for transfer in Chapter V. - 33.
-In the absence of an applicable adequacy decision21 or appropriate safeguards, Article 49 GDPR offers a limited number of specific situations in which transfers may take place, for instance if they are necessary for important reasons of public interest or for the establishment to exercise or defence of legal claims22.
-However, as explained in previous guidance issued by the EDPB, the derogations in Article 49 GDPR must be interpreted restrictively and mainly relate to processing activities that are occasional and non-repetitive23.
+- 36. Article 48 refers to an international agreement "without prejudice to other grounds for transfer pursuant to this Chapter".
+In the opinion of the EDPB, with regard to Chapter V requirements, this wording might cover two possible situations: - First, if there is no international agreement providing for cooperation between the controller or processor and the third country authority, a transfer to a third country authority must be based on another legal basis under Article 6 GDPR and another ground for transfer in Chapter V. - Second, if there is an international agreement providing for the legal basis under Article 6, but it does not contain the appropriate safeguards in accordance with Article 46(2)(a) and the EDPB Guidelines 2/2020, the controller must identify another ground for transfer in Chapter V. - 37.
+In the absence of an applicable adequacy decision or appropriate safeguards, Article 49 GDPR offers a limited number of specific situations in which transfers may take place, for instance if they are necessary for important reasons of public interest or for the establishment to exercise or defence of legal claims.
+However, as explained in previous guidance issued by the EDPB, the derogations in Article 49 GDPR must be interpreted restrictively and mainly relate to processing activities that are occasional and non-repetitive.

-18 Court of Justice of the European Union, Case C-311/18, Data Protection Commissioner v.
+&lt;sup>19 Court of Justice of the European Union, Case C-311/18, Data Protection Commissioner v.
 Facebook Ireland and Maximillian Schrems ("Schrems II"), para.
 96.